 Check out this stuff, the second tutorial in specific.How do you get that reddish color stock like on the top pistol?
 I like walnut but that is really appealing.
 I will be working with beech wood I would assume.
 Advise is most appreciated here.

 Try here for more.Ok now,the stock I assume is beech, being a CVA.
 I want a reddish tent to the stock like the first picture.
 I got walnut stain but this one I want a little different.
 Need some suggestions on staining types and prcedures.
 Thanks guys.
 I am gonna make this happen.
 6" it is , round grip, full stock.

 It doesn't make any difference which color you put on first but I usually go with a thinned coat of my primary color (usually walnut) first and then add the "toning" color.Does the mahogany go on after the walnut or as the first coat?

 Also would reducing it 4 to 1 be good?

-I found some Red Mahogany water based stain at Sherwin Williams locally.
+Is the walnut stain an oil base?
+If so the batter base won't go over it well, if at all.I found some Red Mahogany water based stain at Sherwin Williams locally.
 It is mixed at the store.
 I will try this.
 So lay down a layer of walnut then start tinting with the mahogany stain n I believe that is what you meant.

-I don't know yet.
+You can antique it as a well cared for original.
+And it is the best of both worlds.I don't know yet.
 I like nice finishes and blue black steel, but I also like patina and worn, handled wood.
 May just strip barrel, lock, let age with use.
 Beat the stock up a little and wear the finish down.
 My daddy used to say "What do you mean PATINA , boy that's RUST".
 Right you are pop.